jelly/cockpit/test/NEW.md

 returned by calling `Test.finish()` the test is retried, skipped, or shown as (un)expected failed due to the test being marked with `@testlib.todo`.

+The started test runs for example `./test/verify/check-apps --machine 127.0.0.1 --browser`.

+**FIXUP**
+(the created global machines are STARTED by `test/common/run-tests`, first we do the serial tests and then after we have slots parallel tests)

+When starting a test via `./test/verify/check-apps` either with a non-destructive test or using destructive tests with `provisioning` (explain) the machines are created in `setUp` and started.
+After all machines are booted the browser is started via the `Browser` class, which assigns this to be `MachineCase` class making it available for interacting in tests.
+The browser is always killed after a test is succeeded so we start with a fresh state:

+For non-destructive tests the setUp installs cleanup handlers to make sure new users / home directories are automatically emptied, processes stopped.

-**TODO:** check with pitti how the parallel tests run **TODO:** Diagram of this thight loop?
+**TODO:** Diagram of this thight loop?
 **TODO:** Explain naughties?

-- Explain how the browser is started
+- Explain how the browser is started!!!
+ Every test starts a new browser in `setUp`.
-- How the virtual machine is started
+- How the virtual machine is started!!!
+  ???
+Good question, seems `setUp`
 - More points where to look
 - Use `test/run` to introduce all concepts
    -> start a VM, libvirt, bots, SSH
    -> start a Browser, CDP

-Pull requests start from `test/run` with a given TEST_OS
+Pull requests start from `test/run` with a given `TEST_OS`

 Entrypoints: